-• Students may wear tennis shoes, CAI spirit wear or a blue or gold shirt and uniform bottom, athletic pants, or jeans.
+- Fridays: Students may wear CAI spirit wear or a blue or gold shirt with uniform bottoms. - Special Dress Down Days: uniform bottom, athletic pants, or jeans.
 (Pants must have a traditional style and fit; they should not be excessively tight or loose-fitting.
 Yoga pants or leggings are not appropriate.)